ctkelley/SIAMFANLEquations.jl/README.md

 # [Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia](https://my.siam.org/Store/Product/viewproduct/?ProductId=44313635)

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)

+This project is now __finished__ and SIAM published the final product in October 2022.
+So ...
+  - I will only make updates to the package and notebooks to fix bugs or typos.
+  - I will not be adding new functionality to this package or new material to the notebooks.

 This is a sequel to my book